-Support for students is provided through the college’s academic programs and centers, including the Advisement Center, the Center for Learning and Literacy, the Learning and Resource Center, the Office of Clinical Experiences, Assessment, and Career Services, the Early Learning Center (grades 1-3), the Raggio Research Center for Science, Technology, Engineering & Mathematics (STEM) Education, the Nevada Center for Excellence in Disabilities, and the Child and Family Research Center (CFRC).
+Support for students is provided through the college’s academic programs and support units including the Center for Learning and Literacy, the Learning and Resources Center, the Advisement Center, the Office of Field Experiences, the Early Learning Center (grades 1-3), the Raggio Research Center for Science, Technology, Engineering & Mathematics (STEM) Education, the Nevada Center for Excellence in Disabilities, and the Child and Family Research Center (CFRC).

-The College of Education is accredited by the Northwest Commission on Colleges and Universities for all undergraduate and graduate programs.
-Initial teacher licensure programs in the college are also accredited by the National Council for the Accreditation of Teacher Education (NCATE).
+The College of Education is accredited by the Northwest Association of Schools and Colleges for all teacher education, undergraduate and graduate curricula.
+It is also accredited by the National Council for Accreditation of Teacher Education for the preparation of elementary and secondary teachers and school service personnel, with the doctoral degree being the highest degree approved.
 These two accrediting bodies are recognized by the Council for Higher Education Accreditation.

-Master’s degrees are offered with majors in counseling and educational psychology, educational leadership, elementary education, secondary education, special education, literacy studies, equity and diversity in educational settings, and human development and family studies.
+Master’s degrees are offered with majors in counseling and educational psychology, information technology in education, educational leadership, elementary education, secondary education, special education, literacy studies, equity and diversity in educational settings and human development and family studies.

-By law, all teaching licenses in Nevada are granted by the Nevada Department of Education.
-The educator preparation programs in the College of Education have been approved by the Nevada State Board of Education.
-Students who complete an initial licensure program offered by the College of Education, including the required internship semester of student teaching, will have completed all of the required coursework for a Nevada teaching license in their area of emphasis.
-Please note that other state requirements exist, including passing a background check and competency examinations.
+By law, all teaching licenses in Nevada are granted by the Nevada State Board of Education.
+All of the teacher education programs in the College of Education are approved by the Nevada State Board of Education.
+Students who complete the bachelor’s degree in education, including the required internship semester of student teaching, are eligible for a Nevada teaching license in their chosen area of emphasis.

 Admission to College

-Undergraduate students in educator preparation are initially admitted to the College of Education as pre-majors.
+Teacher education students are admitted to the College of Education as pre-majors.
 Admission to the College of Education as a pre-major is not the same as admission to teacher education.
-Pre-majors may enroll in lower-division courses, but they may not enroll in upper-division courses until they have applied and been admitted to a teacher education program.
-Students apply to the major of their choice during the spring semester of their sophomore year.
+Pre-majors may enroll in lower-division courses with the EDU prefix, but they may not enroll in upper-division courses with a CTL, ECE, EDS, EDUC, EDEL, EDSC, EDRL, EDCT, or EDSP prefix until they have been admitted to teacher education.

-All educator preparation programs in the College of Education (undergraduate and graduate) are performance based.
+All programs in the College of Education (undergraduate and graduate) are performance based.
 The purpose of our assessment procedures is to assure that UNR program completers are educators of quality.
 Assessment procedures are aligned with state and national standards.
 Assessments occur throughout a program, but more specifically at admission to a program, at a midpoint in a program, and at program completion.
-For students in an educator preparation program, assessment also occurs prior to admission to the student teaching internship.
+For students in a teacher education program, assessment also occurs for admission to the student internship.
 Assessment criteria must be met in order to progress through a program.
-Details on performance assessment are available in each program’s handbook.
+Details on departmental advising or performance assessment are available in the departmental handbook.

 2005 William Raggio Building